Alc2110/Data-Structures-and-Algorithms/Notes/DataStructures.md

 |Deletion |O(1)    |O(1)      |
 &nbsp;

+# Priority Queue
+Similar to a regular queue or stack, but each element has a priority associated with it.
+An element with higher priority is served before an element with low priority.

+Two important operations are supported:
+- insert
+- remove maximum

+The classic priority queue implementation is based on the binary heap data structure.
+This entails elements being stored in an array, subject to ordering constraints that allow for efficient implementations of the insert and remove maximum operations.

+## Index priority queue
+To allow referring to items already on the queue, we can associate a unique integer index with each element.

 # Deque
 A **deque** is a double-ended queue.
 It supports adding and removing items at both ends.